 The airline operated its first service to RKT in late November and is currently the only carrier offering scheduled nonstop flights between the airport and destinations in India.

-OAG Schedules Analyser data shows that BOM-RKT will become SpiceJet’s fourth route to the emirate following the recent launch of flights from Amritsar (ATQ), Cochin (COK) and Jaipur (JAI), in addition to DEL.
+OAG Schedules Analyser data shows that BOM-RKT will become SpiceJet’s fifth route to the emirate following the recent launch of flights from Amritsar (ATQ), Cochin (COK) and Jaipur (JAI), in addition to DEL.

 The expansion comes more than a year after the LCC announced plans to open its first international hub at RKT and launch a new carrier from the airport, similar to Wizz Air’s strategy in Abu Dhabi (AUH).